myteccpahang/mytecc-official-website/README.md

 # mytecc-web-frontend
-This is the frontend for MYTECC official website and e-commerce
+This is the frontend for MYTECC official website (CMS)